lmc2179/lmc2179.github.io/drafts/bad_day.md

-Is my metric in the normal range?
+---
+layout: post
+title: "What range of outcomes can I expect?
 What's the worst day I need to plan for?
-And other quantile-y questions
+And other quantile-y questions"
+author: "Louis Cialdella"
+categories: posts
+tags: [datascience]
+image: jellybeans.png
+---

 *Analytics teams are often confronted with a wide variety of metrics that change every day, week, and month.
 In order to stay on top of the business, we'd like to know what the "normal range" of a metric is, so we can understand when something unexpected is happening.
 Additionally, this will let you understand the upper and lower boundaries of your metric - it will help you understand what kinds of "worst cases" you might need to plan for.
 All of these are instances of quantile estimation - we'll introduce the statistics of quantile estimates and quantile regression.*